okorach/sonar-tools/audit-settings.md

 can be configured.
 The following parameters can be customized.
 The value listed below is the default value.
 `sonar-audit` will:
-- first check for a `sonar-audit.properties` file in the local running directory
+- first check for a `.sonar-audit.properties` file in the user home directory
-- second check for a `.sonar-audit.properties` file in the user home directory
+- second will otherwise apply the default settings

-- third will otherwise apply the default settings
+You can create a default config file in the home directory by running `sonar-audit --config`

 ```
 #======================== SELECT AUDIT SCOPE CONFIGURATION =======================